Ikemura-kei/RM2021-Tutorial/1_CPP/Instruction.md

 4. Set [] as collaborator by following [This tutorial](https://help.github.jp/enterprise/2.11/user/articles/inviting-collaborators-to-a-personal-repository/).
 5. You can feel free to push as many times as you want when you make changes.

+## Grading

+1. You can submit your work on Github: 15%
+2. Your code compiles: 35%
+3. Your code passed k tests out of N test cases: k/N * 50%
+4. The dificulty level of your task, given the fact that it compiles: (difficulty_level - 1) * 15%
+5. Has a Makefile that can build your code, and has `all` and `clean` target in it: 10%

+> Note: Your score can be above 100%, Max = 15 + 35 + 50 + (3 - 1) * 15 + 10 = 140%